There might be affiliate links in this post. If you click on a link and make a purchase, I receive a small commission.

 But I’ve learned how to get unstuck.

-Find bucket list examples by using a bubble map.
+Discover your own bucket list examples by using a bubble map

 There are a number of ways to come up with unique bucket list ideas.
 You can look for examples of other people’s bucket lists, search articles for simple bucket list ideas or even peek at what the character from the movie Bucket List wrote down.
 But, I want you to start with your own interests.

 Here’s an idea to kick start the process.
 It will help you brainstorm ideas and get your thoughts out.
 Though I love to make lists, I found that I came up with more awesome and meaningful bucket list ideas when I used a bubble map.

 What is a bubble map?

 A bubble map a visual way to record and organize your thoughts and ideas.
 It can be used for planning.
 If you want to follow his process exactly and come up more bucket list ideas for 2020 (that you can actually do now) and potentially down the road.
 Follow the directions below.

 - I believe this is the first true step to coming up with good bucket list ideas.
 Get a plain piece of paper to start.
 Write the word “bucket list” down in the center.